ShotaNishijima/esj72_poster/regist_oral_poster_en.md

 ### "Like!"
 Award

 - To encourage communication among participants through the comment function, we are introducing a new "Like!"
 Award in addition to the regular poster awards.
 All poeters will be considered for the "Like!"
 Award.
-- Selection will be based on the number of votes received for the poster presentations.
+- Selection will be based on the number of votes and "likes" received for the poster presentations.
 All conference participants, including high school students, are eligible to vote.
 - In the selection process for this award, posters that receive more viewers will have an advantage.
 Due to the nature of the viewing system, the smaller numbered posters may have a higher chance of winning.

 ### Best Discusser Award